^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Patients with osteoarthritis of I-III radiologic stage according to Kellgren and Lawrence are sent to sanatorium-resort treatment without synovitis or with its uneven exacerbation.
-There are shown resorts on which therapeutic muds are used, as well as with chloride, sodium and other mineral waters (in Ukraine - Berdyansk, Evpatoria, Odessa, Saki), with hydrogen sulfide waters, with radon waters (in Ukraine - Khmelnik), with nitrogenous slightly mineralized siliceous thermal waters.
-For sanatorium treatment patients with osteoarthritis of the IV stage with sharp exacerbation of synovitis and the presence of contraindications to sanatorium treatment are not sent.
+Patients with osteoarthrosis of I-III radiographic stage according to Kellgren and Lawrence without synovitis or with its mild exacerbation are referred to spa treatment.
+Resorts are indicated that use therapeutic mud, as well as with chloride, sodium and other mineral waters (in Ukraine - Berdyansk, Evpatoria, Odessa, Saki), with hydrogen sulphide waters, with radon waters (in Ukraine - Khmelnik), with nitrogenous weakly mineralized siliceous thermal waters.
+Patients with osteoarthrosis of stage IV with a sharp exacerbation of synovitis and the presence of contraindications to spa treatment are not referred to spa treatment.

-The scheme of treatment of osteoarthritis, proposed by the Association of Rheumatologists of Ukraine
+Osteoarthritis treatment regimen proposed by the Ukrainian Association of Rheumatologists

 1. Anti-inflammatory and analgesic treatment of osteoarthritis.